-For STAs, the WPA3 and Wi-Fi Enhanced Open security modes are Network Profile specific, and the requirements and recommendations apply to the security parameters of a given Network Profile in a given mode that is configured on the STA.
-When the STA associates to any AP with an SSID that matches a given Network Profile, the STA uses that Network Profile (together with the security parameters advertised for the BSS) to select the security parameters used for authentication and association to that AP.
+For STAs, the WPA3 and Wi-Fi Enhanced Open security modes are network (SSID) specific.
+The term Network Profile is used to describe the collection of credentials and allowed security parameters that are configured on a STA for a given network (SSID).
+When the STA connects to a BSS, the STA uses that Network Profile (together with the security parameters advertised for the BSS) to select the security parameters used for authentication and association to the AP of that BSS.
 When an EHT STA connects to an MLD of an EHT AP, the selected security parameters apply to all links of the association with the AP MLD.